Christine Chapel: Concept and development

 For Star Trek: The Animated Series, Barrett was initially set to reprise the role of Chapel as well as voicing Uhura.
 Likewise James Doohan was to voice both his own Scotty as well as Hikaru Sulu.
 However, following the intervention of Leonard Nimoy, Nichelle Nichols and George Takei were both brought back to voice their own characters.
 Barrett returned in Star Trek: The Motion Picture as Chapel, which she described as a "very minimal role", saying that "If no one had called me Commander Chapel, the audience wouldn't really know that I was there."
 Barrett said in the film franchise Chapel got lost along the way, not appearing in the second or third films despite her view that she was a main character in The Original Series.
-Nimoy brought back the character for Star Trek IV: The Voyage Home, and Barrett was grateful for his decision.
-The character was subsequently mentioned in the 2009 film Star Trek, which saw the characters from The Original Series re-cast.
+Nimoy brought back Chapel for Star Trek IV: The Voyage Home, and Barrett was grateful for his decision.
+Chapel was subsequently mentioned in the 2009 film Star Trek, which saw the characters from The Original Series re-cast.
 Chapel was one of the suggested possibilities for Alice Eve to play in the sequel, Star Trek Into Darkness.
 It was later revealed that she was portraying Carol Marcus.

+In Star Trek: Strange New Worlds the Chapel character returned to the franchise, this time played by Australian actress Jess Bush.
+Bush chooses not to use her native Australian accent for the performance, a choice she states that helps her get into character physically and mentally.

+In speaking with The Daily Beast in mid-2023 about Star Trek: Strange New Worlds' LGBTQ+ representation—and her portrayal of a bisexual character—Bush unhesitatingly told the interviewer, "I'm queer".
+Bush said about the role: "I am so delighted that there's more representation for all expressions of sexuality and gender in Star Trek.
+That’s really exciting to me, and I’m really proud to be a part of that representation."

+In 2022 Bush was nominated for her role for a Saturn Award for Best Supporting Actress in a Streaming Television Series.